percona/everest-doc/docs/release-notes/Percona Everest 0.9.0 (2024-03-27).md

 ## Bugs fixed

-- [EVEREST-656](https://perconadev.atlassian.net/browse/EVEREST-656) - Previously, while initiating a backup for MongoDB, the backup status was being displayed as unknown.
+- [EVEREST-656](https://perconadev.atlassian.net/browse/EVEREST-656) - While initiating a backup for MongoDB, the backup status was being displayed as unknown.
 The issue has been resolved now.

 - [EVEREST-759](https://perconadev.atlassian.net/browse/EVEREST-759) - We have added an error message to the Percona Everest UI for scheduled backups, which reminds you to set a backup storage location before configuring backup schedules to avoid any hassles.